maxfrerichs/t3-prometheus-client/README.md

 * Install and configure prometheus.
 Please refer to the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) for more information regarding this topic.
 * Configure the extension.
 The recommended way to work with Prometheus is to expose the app on a separate, non-public port and deploy Prometheus on the same webserver.
   However, you can configure this extension to provide Basic authentication or Token-based authentication, so you can expose the metrics endpoint to the public, if needed.
+* Configure your host.
+If you want to run Prometheus on the same server, you need to create a VirtualHost config for the non-public port.
+An example for this config can be found in Examples/config/other-vhosts.example.config

 # Known issues